 5. Hold a contest or giveaway

 Who doesn’t like free stuff?
 A contest or a giveaway incentivizes people to provide you with their contact information.
 Again, social media is a great tool for sharing contests to even more people.
+Take a look at these awesome Facebook contest examples for inspiration!

 One cautionary note: someone who gives you their email address for a chance to win something isn’t necessarily opting into marketing communications from you.
 You may want to re-confirm or double opt in any new contacts from a contest or giveaway.